BYU-ECE-Software/BAIT/Harvesta Storyline/refinement.md

 3. Reduce prompt size within reason
 4. Look into AI suggestions for prompt size reduction and refinement
 5. Try to find a way to allow an AI to 'hang up.'
+6. Prevent the AI from having default responses.

 # 1. Remove Endless Redirects and Referrals
 Add to AI prompt: